mfm511/GCDassignment1/README.md

 <li> total_acc_z  - The acceleration signal from the smartphone accelerometer Z axis in standard gravity units 'g'. </li>
 <ol>

-Each of these tables consists of 129 columns specified below
+<b>Each of these tables consists of 129 columns specified below</b>
 <ol><li>
 1. linktosignal – This is an identifier that links the summary table to the inertial signal tables
 </li></ol>
-     The columns 2 through 129 is a vector with 128 elements representing the signal
+     <b>The columns 2 through 129 is a vector with 128 elements representing the signal</b>